Bryan-Az/n8n-pipelines/README.md

 n8n offers a community version that is able to be hosted locally as well as free trial and paid versions that are available on their own hosted environment.
 For this project I was using the free trial version which allows for the pipeline to be ran on n8n's own servers.

 ##  Pipelines & Use-cases & Image Demos
+**Demo's of the actual flow templates used in n8n can be found in the json_pipelines folder.**

 1. A ChatGPT-4o Chatbot pipeline that is available as a bot in Discord.
 2. A File-Edit notification pipeline using event triggers in Google Drive.

 In these responses, the bot is able to respond using GPT-4o as it's language model and is able to detect changes in any file in a given google drive folder:

 ![flow1and2](/images/discord_gptbot_and_fileedit.png)

 3. A Questionnaire and Follow-Back (human in the loop) pipeline.